The Witcher 3 is currently my front runner on Game of the Year and I’m going to tell you why.

 The Witcher 3: The Wild Hunt is not those games, it’s something more.
 Better?
 Certainly beyond a doubt this game trumps its predecessors.
 More importantly is that currently, it trumps the competition as well.

-I say it trumps the competition but what is playing in it’s class?
-Dragon Age Inquisition for one, another third game in a series that was a vast improvement, but the Witcher puts it to shame.
+I say it trumps the competition but what is playing in its class?
+Dragon Age Inquisition for one is another third game in a series that was a vast improvement, but the Witcher puts it to shame.
 Think the maps in Dragon Age were big?
 Go to Velen and take a moment to breathe it all in.
 These are populated worlds too.
 The icons and indicators with their content and density are a page right out of Assassins Creed.
 Speaking of the Creed, you know eagle vision?
-Well forget that because now you have Witcher senses, which is the same idea but better.
-Geralt of Rivia’s skill set makes him a proper Medieval Batman, and you’ll be putting those skills to work constantly, that leads us to combat.
+Well, forget that because now you have Witcher senses, which is the same idea but better.
+Geralt of Rivia’s skill set makes him a proper Medieval Batman, and you’ll be putting those skills to work constantly, which leads us to combat.

 The side quests you’ll do?
 The best I’ve ever played maybe.
 The quests feature people who are truly human (or aren’t as the case may be).
-There is a quest adjacent to the main one early in the game where you must help a local baron in order to proceed in the story.
-I won’t spoil anything but your choices in this quest and one related to it have long reaching consequences that just keep coming back over the course of the game.
+There is a quest adjacent to the main one early in the game where you must help a local baron to proceed in the story.
+I won’t spoil anything but your choices in this quest and one related to it have long-reaching consequences that just keep coming back throughout the game.
 I also must mention the faces during dialog and the writing in this game.
 They are just SO good, you won’t believe the effort that’s been put into making the world so believable and lived in.
-The awful people are truly awful, and a few hours in you and Geralt will feel like old friends.
+The awful people are truly awful, and after a few hours in you and Geralt will feel like old friends.

 Or maybe you’ll mow through enemies with a gleam in your eye, to each their own.

-There are also a number of sections in the game where you will play through story as Ciri, Geralt’s adopted daughter, Witcher candidate, emperors daughter, destined child, etc etc Mary Sue.
+There are also several sections in the game where you will play through the story as Ciri, Geralt’s adopted daughter, Witcher candidate, emperors daughter, destined child, etc, etc Mary Sue.
 Long story short what she lacks in Witcher abilities she makes up for in time and space magics.
-I.E. teleporting her sword into the enemies face.
+I.E. teleporting her sword into the enemy’s face.
 The only regret with these sequences is that you never get to fully use her skills until far late into the game.

 It’s hard for me to detract from The Witcher 3.
-Most of the games problems are things you wouldn’t even consider in other games.
+Most of the game’s problems are things you wouldn’t even consider in other games.
 There have been some glitches and hiccups that are all but patched and fixed at the time of this writing.
 Some of the load screens are painful to sit through, but only because you’re so anxious to keep adventuring.
-There are some performance issues with console versions, particularly the Xbox One, but if ever there was a game that deserved a play through on PC it’s this one.
-My first run through clocked in at about 34 hours and I have barely scratched whats available in this game, expect in excess of 100 or so.
+There are some performance issues with console versions, particularly the Xbox One, but if ever there was a game that deserved a play-through on PC it’s this one.
+My first run-through clocked in at about 34 hours and I have barely scratched what’s available in this game, expect more than 100 hours or so.
 I can’t even get through everything I want to cover in this review.
 The Witcher 3: Wild Hunt receives a buy from us, the only thing you should question is which version you want.